The complexity of 3-colouring $H$-colourable graphs: A Topological Detour

 The above is equivalent to the statement that for all $i\in\{1,\dots,m\}$ we have

 In Section~\ref{sec:proof}, we prove that the degrees we define for graph polymorphisms also have this property. \end{remark}

 In our attempt to bring these topological considerations to proper statements about polymorphisms from $\rel C_k$ to $\rel C_3$, there are a~few points where the analogy does not work nicely.
-We already mentioned one, that a~degree of a~graph homomorphism is bounded, but a~degree of a~continuous map $S^1 \to S^1$ is not.
-This is due to the fact that unlike topological spaces which are sometimes described as `being made of rubber', i.e., they can be infinitely stretched and folded, graphs are `made of sticks', i.e., they can be folded but not stretched.
+We already mentioned one, that the~degree of a~graph homomorphism is bounded, but the~degree of a~continuous map $S^1 \to S^1$ is not.
+This is due to the fact that, unlike topological spaces which are sometimes described as `being made of rubber', i.e., they can be infinitely stretched and folded, graphs are `made of sticks', i.e., they can be folded but not stretched.
 This property works to our advantage.
 The second issue is that the second power of $\rel C_k$ is not exactly topologically equivalent to a~torus, rather it forms a~certain mesh that can be drawn on a~torus in some way (see Figure~\ref{fig:c9-squared}).
-This forces us to define a~degree in a~different manner, but we choose it so that has a~close resemblance of the topological degree.
+This can be avoided by using a~less na\"ive assignment of a topological space to a~graph and a~more robust theory \cite{Wal83-equivariant} which is in line with Lov\'asz's approach \cite{Lov78}.
+This approach is described in detail in a~subsequent paper of Wrochna and Živný \cite[Appendix A]{WZ19}.
+In this paper, we stick to the na\"ive approach and present an ad-hoc (`discrete continuity') argument using an alternative definition of a~degree that resembles the topological one.